Last updated on February 23rd, 2023 at 02:08 pm

-Of course, for me at least, being extraordinary means more than simply having outrageous adventures and experiences.
-It’s more about living life to the fullest, truly savoring the moments of our lives, learning and growing.
+Of course, for me at least, living your soul’s purpose means more than simply having outrageous adventures and experiences.
+It’s more about living life to the fullest, truly savoring the moments of your life, learning, and growing.

 And, for me, it’s about following the call of my soul to be who I want to be in this world.
-For me, right now, that means leading and teaching classes, workshops and retreats, mostly on living with more joy and living with purpose and passion.
+And right now, this means leading and teaching classes, workshops, and retreats, mostly on living with more joy and living with purpose and passion.

-I always incorporate mindfulness teachings into my workshops and classes as well, since meditation is the single most fundamental and transformational practice it my one life, that has brought me so much joy and peace.
+I always incorporate mindfulness teachings into my workshops and classes as well, since meditation is the single most fundamental and transformational practice in my life, that has brought me so much joy and peace.

 I love teaching, and one of my current life missions is to inspire and empower other women to live extraordinary lives.
 I’m someone who feels incredibly lucky simply to be alive, after some of what I’ve survived earlier in my life, and it’s such a gift to live the life I do.